…that your students should be getting right

 Science: Predictions and Further Experiments

 Making predictions is one of the most comment types of questions on the ACT Science test.
 It is also one of the most commonly missed.
 There are two reasons why students will struggle with this question type.
 First, many students simply go too fast and don’t process the information carefully.
 They might accidentally move the trend in the opposite direction or just misread the numbers.
-Second, a lot of student freeze when the information asked for in the question isn’t directly in the figure and a
+Second, a lot of student freeze when the information asked for in the question isn’t directly in the figure and a prediction is required.

 The good news is, in either case, this is a question type that can be solved by pretty much any student, as long they have a good strategy.